TENSES, SUBJECT - VERB AGREEMENT AND PRONOUNS

 3. They were chatting happily when the bus came.

-4. Mark was sitting on the park bench when his girlfriend arrived.
+4. Mark was sitting on the park bench when his girlfriend

 5. She was mopping the floor when the bell rang.